yip-kl/meltano_sample/README.md

    - As usual with dbt, first initialize dbt with `meltano invoke dbt-bigquery:initialize`, then `meltano invoke dbt-bigquery:debug` to make sure the data warehouse can be connected.
 However, during the setup also pay attention to the below:
       - Comment out `../.meltano/transformers/dbt/target` in `clean-targets` in `/transform/dbt_project.yml` first, because dbt clean will attempt to clean `../.meltano/transformers/dbt/target` which causes error, if there is nothing there
       - During initialization, `profiles/bigquery/profiles.yaml` while dbt look for `.yml` file instead.
 So the profiles.**yaml** file need to be renamed into **yml**

-To check
-- GCS backend can be used for local run, but failed when using Docker